-Let’s talk Christmas movies.
+Let’s talk about the best Christmas movies.
 Megan has a long list of her personal favorites, movies that she works her way through every year without fail.
 There’s almost an equally long list of movies she doesn’t care for at all.
 (Sorry Scrooged and It’s a Wonderful Life, you don’t make this list.)
-The best part about most of the movies on this list is that they’re family friend.
+The best part about most of the movies on this list is that they’re family friendly.
 (Most, not all.
 Sorry kids, Christmas Vacation won’t become a family tradition until you’re in high school.)
 And finally, this list is in no particular order because I just can’t choose.

 1. Elf – You wouldn’t think one-liners like, “You smell like beef and cheese,” would put me into the holiday spirit, but they do every single time.